Encephalitis: Cause

+In 30%-40% of encephalitis cases, the etiology remains unknown.

 Viral

+Viral infections are the usual cause of infectious encephalitis.
 Viral encephalitis can occur either as a direct effect of an acute infection, or as one of the sequelae of a latent infection.
-The majority of viral cases of encephalitis have an unknown cause, however the most common identifiable cause of viral encephalitis is from herpes simplex infection.
+The majority of viral cases of encephalitis have an unknown cause; however, the most common identifiable cause of viral encephalitis is from herpes simplex infection.
 Other causes of acute viral encephalitis are rabies virus, poliovirus, and measles virus.

 Additional possible viral causes are arboviral flavivirus (St. Louis encephalitis, West Nile virus), bunyavirus (La Crosse strain), arenavirus (lymphocytic choriomeningitis virus), reovirus (Colorado tick virus), and henipavirus infections.
 The Powassan virus is a rare cause of encephalitis.

-Bacterial and other
+Bacterial

-It can be caused by a bacterial infection, such as bacterial meningitis, or may be a complication of a current infectious disease syphilis (secondary encephalitis).
+It can be caused by a bacterial infection, such as bacterial meningitis, or may be a complication of a current infectious disease such as syphilis (secondary encephalitis).

-Certain parasitic or protozoal infestations, such as toxoplasmosis, malaria, or primary amoebic meningoencephalitis, can also cause encephalitis in people with compromised immune systems.
+Other bacterial pathogens, like Mycoplasma and those causing rickettsial disease, cause inflammation of the meninges and consequently encephalitis.
 Lyme disease or Bartonella henselae may also cause encephalitis.

-Other bacterial pathogens, like Mycoplasma and those causing rickettsial disease, cause inflammation of the meninges and consequently encephalitis.
-A non-infectious cause includes acute disseminated encephalitis which is demyelinated.